 |2015||Tuesday, March 31||5 pm ET|

-The reason the date is somewhat later this year is because the Ivy League schools have seen a major jump in applications.
-For example, last year Harvard received 40,248 applicants, but this year it received over 57,000!
+The reason the date was somewhat later in 2021 is because the Ivy League schools saw a major jump in applications.
+For example, in 2019-2020 Harvard received 40,248 applicants, but in 2020-2021 it received over 57,000!
 That's by far its highest number of applications in a single admissions cycle.

 Many Ivy League schools have seen similar increases in application numbers.
 The reason is hard to know right now, but it's possible that when Ivy League schools dropped their ACT/SAT requirements due to the coronavirus pandemic, that convinced more students to apply who normally wouldn't have.
 To give Ivy League schools time to review all these applications, Ivy Day was pushed back by about a week and a half in 2021.

 What to Do After Ivy Admissions Day

 Ivy Day has finally arrived and you've spent minutes battling through the online traffic to access your admissions decisions.
 Maybe you got into a few Ivies but were rejected from your top choice.
 Or maybe you got rejected from all of them.

 The question is still the same, regardless of your admissions decisions: What do you do next?
 In this section, we go over the steps to take for different Ivy Day admissions decision scenarios.